-I’m running in the Democratic Primary for Vermont State Senate in Chittenden County because Montpelier needs to start doing things differently.
+I’m running for Vermont State Senate in Chittenden County because Montpelier needs to start doing things differently.
 We now face a challenge not encountered since our great grandparents’ time -- a global pandemic -- and when we start recovering from this crisis, we need new thinking in Montpelier to build a Vermont economy for the 21st century focused on opportunity, affordability and sustainability.
 As we start to recover from this crisis, we need our elected leaders prioritizing the twin needs of our economy and environmental action while staying true to Vermont values.

 Background & Experience

 - University of Vermont (UVM) Faculty Senate President

 - Chair & Vice Chair of Green Mountain Transit (a.k.a.
 CCTA) 2016-2020

 - 2019 Grossman School of Business Faculty Member of the Year

 - 2017 UVM Presidents Distinguished Lecturer Award Recipient

 - South Burlington Rotarian